Iris hexagona: Distribution and ecology

 Iris hexagona comes from the southeastern and south-central US states along the Atlantic and Gulf coasts, in Alabama, Florida, Georgia, Louisiana, Texas, Tennessee and South Carolina.
+The usual habitat are swamps, ditches, or marshes and wet prairies.

 It is found in wetlands and low roadside ditches in Florida and South Carolina, and west of Tennessee River near Johnsonville in Benton County, Tennessee, Hollow Rock and Carroll County, Tennessee.
 It was found to be one of the rarest irises in Florida and South Carolina.

 It was found in Nassau County and Duval County in north-eastern Florida in 1933.
 But these populations have been extirpated, although the populations in Dixie County and Taylor County are stable.
 Same as the population in the lowlands near the Santee River in South Carolina.

-Habitat
+The seedpods of I.hexagona may be attacked by acrobat ants (Crematogaster).
+Through the resultant holes, and when the capsules split naturally to shed their seeds, mold fungi such as Cladosporium and Fusarium colonize the capsules.
+Although the exact details are not yet clear, the pleasing fungus beetle Loberus impressus seems to feed on these fungi, and its larvae may not be able to live on any other food.
+Adults of the beetle might also be able to subsist on dried I.hexagona flowers.

-It is ordinarily found in swamps, ditches, or marshes and wet prairies.
+Cultivation